The importance of family histories

 Appeal for photographs of VWA cottage by CE Coleman

-CE Coleman took a few photos of the VWA cottage handed over to Pte.
+CE Coleman took a few photos of the VWA cottage and handed them over to Pte.
 Patterson.
 These included: one in the course of construction; the official opening; the gathering that had assembled on the day; and a photo of Pte.
 Patterson.
 To date, I have searched high and low for these photos but to no avail.
-The only photo of a cottage built by the Voluntary Workers’ Association is a cottage at 49 Broughton Street, Camden for returned soldier Pt.
+The only photo of a cottage built by the Voluntary Workers’ Association is a cottage at 49 Broughton Street, Camden, for returned soldier Pt.
 B. Chesham.
 [Camden Images Past and Present] [Camden News, Thursday, 20 June 1918, page 4]

 VWA cottage is a model farm for other returning soldiers